 A router table adds a whole new world of functionality to a router, but it can be a little tricky to use at first.
 Read on for important tips regarding the proper use of a router table.

 - Use featherboards to apply down pressure.
-Most people will use the fence as a backstop on which to apply pressure to the board, but featherboards are just as important.
-These tools attach to the fence and apply down pressure to the board while it moves through the router bit.
-This prevents the board from coming up off the table under the pressure of the spinning router bit.
+Most people will use the fence as a backstop against which pressure can be applied to the board, but featherboards are just as important.
+These tools attach to the fence and apply down pressure to the board as it moves through the router bit.
+This prevents the board from lifting off the table under the pressure of the spinning router bit.

 - Tighten all bolts.
 There are two critical connections to check before using a router: the collet and router base.
-The collet holds a bit in place.
-Make sure it is tightly screwed to the router to prevent the bit from coming off while in use.
-Also make sure the bolts holding the router to the table are tight so the router stays in place while in use.
+The collet is the part that connects the bit to the router, holding the bit in place.
+Make sure the collet is tightly screwed to the router to prevent the bit from coming off while in use.
+Also, make sure the bolts holding the router to the table are tight so that the router stays in place while in use.

 - Use a push block for end routing.
 Routing the end of a board will often cause the wood fibers at the end corner to splinter as the blade passes through them.
 Using a push block that fits flush to the end will solve this problem and keep the wood fibers intact, preventing chipping.